 Getting the best surgical result starts with choosing the proper anesthetic.
 I routinely use either 3% Carbocaine (mepivacaine) or 4% Citanest Plain (prilocaine) to establish proper anesthesia without using a vasoconstrictor.
 Epinephrine, commonly found in lidocaine, constricts normal blood flow to the affected surgical site.
 Reduced blood flow reduces the oxygen potential and nutrients needed to support this environment’s healthy vital tissue.

 The surgical procedure for a former extraction site includes a thorough, mechanical debridement of the cavitational defect.
-Once the soft, dead tissue has been removed, we irrigate the area with copious amounts of sterile saline water.
-Gaseous ozone is then administered into the site for disinfection, followed by the placement of platelet rich fibrin (PRF).
+Once the soft, dead tissue has been mechanically removed with a slow speed surgical bur, we use our Er:YAG laser to further disinfect and remove any remaining necrotic (dead) tissue in the surgical site and irrigate the area with copious amounts of ozonated water.
+Gaseous ozone is then administered at the site for further disinfection, followed by the placement of platelet rich fibrin (PRF).
 This procedure not only assists in tissue regeneration but also results in a healing time that is 3 to 5 times faster than normal.
-Clinically, I have also witnessed less post-op pain and discomfort when using PRF.
+Science has repeatedly shown that using PRF also means less post-op pain and discomfort.

-Extracting an infected root canal requires the removal of the periodontal ligament (PDL) that connects the tooth to the alveolar bone.
+Extracting a tooth requires the removal of the periodontal ligament (PDL) that connects it to the alveolar bone.
 If this isn’t done, it can become an obstacle for the cells that form the new bone to act on the tooth socket surfaces.
-I then use ozone and PRF in the manner described above.
+We then use ozone and PRF in the manner described above.

 After Cavitation Surgery

 It is essential to provide the body with proper immune support following cavitational surgery.
 The immune system will be mounting an attack to kill whatever infection was released, so to give it a boost, we choose specific supplements to support your healing process.